-The Local Boys are a band that has been waiting for the appellation "Americana", as "Bluegrass" just doesn't cover the material they do.
-While all members of The Local Boys have deep roots in traditional music, they also have a love for the musical styles that influenced and evolved from old time, country, and bluegrass.
+The Local Boys is a band that has been waiting for the label "Americana", as "Bluegrass" just doesn't cover the material they do.
+With all members of The Local Boys having deep roots in traditional music, they have a love for the musical styles that influenced and evolved from old time, country, and bluegrass.

 The Local Boys are fairly standard in their acoustic instrumental arrangement.
 Guitar, Bass, Banjo, Dobro and Mandolin.
 Additional instruments are available upon request including fiddle, classical violin, classical cello, additional guitar, and percussion.
-They can accommodate as a duo act, all the way to a large production band!
+They can accommodate as a duo, all the way to a large production band!
 They have four superb vocalists, who sing lead, as well as harmonies.
 This gives them an unparalleled ability to find the perfect combination of voices to render any song.
-They also have an accomplished cellist, for solo or accompanied performances, perfect for the seating of guests, wedding ceremonies, and more!

 The Local Boys have performed at Merlefest the last 19 years running.
 In addition, they've hosted the Plaza Stage with the late, Grammy award winning, Tut Taylor.
 They actively participate in the outreach program, sponsored by Merlefest, bringing music to surrounding area schools.
 Look for them at the festival this year!

 The Local Boys are experienced, prompt, and professional.
 From inquiry to performance, clients can contact the band with ease.
 The Local Boys will ensure every detail is covered including arrival time, dress code, song selection, etc.

 The day of, you will see a band that is punctual and ready to entertain!
 On stage, they are fun-loving and interactive with their audience.
 Intuitive and aware, The Local Boys will sculpt their set lists to enhance your and your guests experience.